Visas for the Netherlands

 Although EU citizens don’t require a residence permit, they do have to register with their local municipality if they intend on living in the Netherlands for more than four months.

-Upon arrival in the Netherlands, expats should register at their local municipality and apply for a citizen service number or BSN (Citizen Service Number).
-It's not possible to work in the Netherlands without a BSN, which is also needed to open a bank account, receive a salary, take out insurance and claim other benefits.
+Upon arrival in the Netherlands, expats should register at their local municipality and apply for a citizen service number, known as a BSN (burgerservicenummer).
+It's not possible to work in the Netherlands without it, and it’s also needed to open a bank account, receive a salary, take out insurance and claim other benefits.

 Expats can apply for permanent residence in the Netherlands if they've lived in the country for an uninterrupted period of five years.
 Once they have this, they no longer need an employer-sponsored work permit.